Open Houses Are Magnets For Crime

 Well, not when it comes to open houses.
 An open house offers little benefit in the sales process and puts you at risk of having your home burglarized.

-Unfortunately, lots of unprofessional real estate agents will never discuss this fact with you.
-That’s strange, isn’t it?
-Why would an agent not want to let you know the downsides of an open house?
+Unfortunately, many unprofessional real estate agents will never discuss this with you.
+That’s strange.
+Why would an agent not want to tell you about an open house’s downsides?

 One of the biggest myths in real estate sales is that open houses are necessary.
 They are not!

-Do open houses increase your risk of a burglary?
-Of course they do!
+Do open houses increase your risk of burglary?
+Of course, they do!
 Is your real estate agent going to tell you this?
 Probably not.
 But why?
+Why isn’t an agent going to mention open-house theft?

 What the agent is hoping for is the chance to sell the home themselves.
 While not all that common, it can be a gold mine for a real estate agent when it does.